-In the historic image the front tower is not original but added shortly before 1907 and the balconies have since been removed.
+The front tower of Town Hall is not original but was added shortly before 1907 and the balconies have since been removed.
 The right image was taken in 2009.
 Historic image courtesy of History Collection, Nova Scotia Museum

 Originally, the building was neo-classical style with central doors flanked by evenly spaced windows, two symetrically placed chimneys, and a steeply pitched roofline.
 Later alterations include additions to the rear of the building, removal of the chimneys, construction of a central front tower, and replacement of the lower front two-over-two sash windows with picture windows.